 Give us your views and tell us about your experiences

 Are you a patient, carer or someone with care and support needs?
-Soon we will announce a range of ways that you will be able to contribute to the Commission’s work.
-If you would like to give us your views now, please leave your comments on our personal stories page (these will be published on the website), or if you would prefer to keep your comments confidential, please email email@example.com.
+If you would like to give us your views, please leave your comments on our personal stories page (these will be published on the website), or if you would prefer to keep your comments confidential, please email firstname.lastname@example.org.

 We encourage everyone to contribute and we look forward to hearing your views.